Surveillance of Antimicrobial Consumption

 Background

 Antimicrobial consumption is the main driver of antimicrobial resistance.
-Therefore antimicrobial consumption surveillance is important to identify potential over and inappropriate use of antimicrobial agents.
+Therefore, antimicrobial consumption surveillance is important to identify potential over and inappropriate use of antimicrobial agents.

 ATC/DDD Methodology